 - Primary care providers can determine a process locally to manage unattached patients as capacity allows.
-A process will be determined with the NH Virtual Clinic to connect unattached patients locally. - Unattached patients that are not being managed at the community level will be supported by the NH Virtual Clinic.
+A process will be determined with the NH Virtual Clinic to connect unattached patients locally. - Unattached patients that are not being managed at the community level will be given the offer of additional support by the NH Virtual Clinic.